Humidifiers vs. Dehumidifiers | What’s the Difference?

 Maintaining the right level of humidity in your home can be challenging.
 Throughout the year, depending on how dry or humid the air is, you may need to use a humidifier or dehumidifier for added comfort.

 What is the difference?

-Humidifiers add moisture to air when it is too dry.
-Generally, people use humidifiers in the winter time to combat the dryness of winter air.
+Humidifiers add moisture to the air when it is too dry.
+Generally, people use humidifiers in the wintertime to combat the dryness of winter air.

 A dehumidifier takes moisture out of the air when it is too humid.
 Dehumidifiers are used during the spring and summer.
 The two common reasons people use a dehumidifier is to control seasonal allergies and eliminate the sticky, stale feeling a house can have when humidity is high.

 The humidity in most homes is between 30% and 50%.
 If your home is above 50% humidity then a dehumidifier is needed.
 However, if humidity levels are below 30%, a humidifier is needed.